trading-app-ca/part-a-docs/README.md

 **Persona:** David, a budget-conscious trader
 **What:** Wants to withdraw funds
-**Why:** To transfer profits to his bank account
+**Why:** To simulate realizing gains made on investments

-* As David, I want to withdraw funds from my account so that I can transfer profits to my bank account.
+* As David, I want to withdraw funds from my account so that I can simulate a real investment / trading environment and realized gains.

 ### Account Settings